Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Introduction

+when $\bX$ and $\varepsilon$ are independent, where the maximization is taken over all ${p \choose s}$ subsets of size $s$ and all of the linear combinations of the selected $s$ covariates.
+Next, let $(Y_i, \bX_i), \ldots , (Y_n, \bX_n)$ be independent and identically distributed (i.i.d.) observations from the linear model $ Y = \bX^{{\rm T}} \bbeta^* + \varepsilon$.
+Assume that $s$ covariates are selected by a certain variable selection method for some $1\leq s \ll \min(p,n)$.
+If the correlation between the fitted response and observed response is no more than the $90$th or the $95$th percentile of $\hat{R}_n(s,p)$, it is hard to claim that the fitted value is impressive or even genuine.
+In this case, the finding is hardly more impressive than the best fit using data that consist of independent response and explanatory variables, 90\% or 95\% of the time.
+To simplify and unify the terminology, we call this result the spurious discovery throughout this paper.

+For the aforementioned gene expression data, as 25 probes are selected, the observed correlation of $0.9214$ between the fitted value and the response should be compared with the distribution of $\hat{R}_n(25, p)$.
+Further, a simple method to test the null hypothesis

+is to compare the maximum absolute correlation in Figure~\ref{Fig1} with the distribution of $\hat{R}_n(1, p)$.
+See additional details in Section~\ref{sec5.2}.

 The importance of such spurious correlation was recognized by \cite{CJI11}, \cite{FGH12} and \cite{CFJ13}.
-They derived the distribution of $\hat{R}_n(1, p)$ when the data are independently and normally distributed.
-This is equivalent to the distribution of the minimum angle to the north pole among $p$ random points uniformly distributed on the $(n+1)$-dimensional sphere. \cite{FGH12} also use simulations to demonstrate that the spurious correlation can be very high when $p$ is large and grows quickly with $s$.
+When the data are independently and normally distributed, they derive the distribution of $\hat{R}_n(1, p)$, which is equivalent to the distribution of the minimum angle to the north pole among $p$ random points uniformly distributed on the $(n+1)$-dimensional sphere. \cite{FGH12} conducted simulations to demonstrate that the spurious correlation can be very high when $p$ is large and grows quickly with $s$.
 To demonstrate this effect and to examine the impact of correlation and sample size, we conduct a similar but more extensive simulation study based on a combination of the stepwise addition and branch-and-bound algorithms.
-We simulate $\bX$ from $N(\mo, \bI_p)$ and $N(\mo, \bSigma_0)$, where $\bSigma_0$ is block diagonal with the first block being $500\times500$ equi-correlation matrix with correlation 0.8 and the second block being the $(p-500)\times(p-500)$ identity matrix. $Y$ is simulated independently of $\bX$ and follows the standard normal distribution.
+We simulate $\bX$ from $N(\mo, \bI_p)$ and $N(\mo, \bSigma_0)$, where $\bSigma_0$ is block diagonal with the first block being a $500\times500$ equi-correlation matrix with a correlation 0.8 and the second block being the $(p-500)\times(p-500)$ identity matrix. $Y$ is simulated independently of $\bX$ and follows the standard normal distribution.
 Figure~\ref{Fig2} depicts the simulation results for $n=50, 100$ and $200$.
-Clearly, the distributions depend on $(s,p,n)$ as well as $\bSigma$, the covariance matrix of $\bX$, though the dependence on $\bSigma$ does not seem very strong.
-However, the theoretical result of \cite{FGH12} covers only the very specific case with $s=1$ and $\bSigma = \bI_p$.
+Clearly, the distributions depend on $(s,p,n)$ and $\bSigma$, the covariance matrix of $\bX$, although the dependence on $\bSigma$ does not seem very strong.
+However, the theoretical result of \cite{FGH12} covers only the very specific case where $s=1$ and $\bSigma = \bI_p$.